Sensor Beacon Application

 • Periodic Updates: Configurable interval for sensor data updates

-• Comprehensive Testing: Full Ztest test suite for core functionality
+• Comprehensive Testing: Full Ztest test suite included

 Architecture

-The application follows a lean, modular design focused on core beacon functionality:
+The application follows a modular design with clear separation of functionalities:

 sensor_beacon/